 No, previous Mid-Career Fellowship holders are not permitted to submit another application to this scheme.

-The earliest date the Fellowship can be taken up is 1 September 2024 – and the latest start date permitted is 1 January 2025.
-If the Fellowship cannot be taken up on a date within this time-frame, then regrettably the offer would have to be declined.
+The earliest date that the Fellowship can be taken up is 1 September 2025, and the last start date permitted is 1 January 2026.
+If the Fellowship cannot be taken up on a date within this timeframe, then regrettably the offer would have to be declined.

 I see from the ‘Notes for Applicants’ that I would not be eligible to be considered for a Mid-Career Fellowship if I haven’t submitted my report and financial statement on the award I am currently holding.
 What is the deadline for receiving the report and FES on my current award so that my Mid-Career Fellowship application can proceed?